wangj2727/SeroPov_test/README.md

 ## R codes
-R codes for the following tables/figures are included:
+R codes to generate the following tables/figures are included:

 1. **Table 1**: Characteristics of serosurvey population in comparison to United States population
 2. **Supplemental Table 4**: Comparison of weighed proportions from the BRFSS to the proportions from the US Census